 NM Areas Reviewed Findings Recommendations

 The furnishings are clean and in good

 repair.

 The CBOC is clean (walls, floors, and

 equipment are clean).

-Х The CBOC's inventory of hazardous The CBOC's inventory of hazardous 1.
-We recommended that managers
+The CBOC's inventory of hazardous

-materials was reviewed for accuracy twice materials and waste at the Kenosha CBOC ensure review of the hazardous materials
+materials was reviewed for accuracy twice

-within the prior 12 months. was not reviewed for accuracy twice within inventory occurs twice within a 12-month
+within the prior 12 months.

-the prior 12 months. period at the Kenosha CBOC.

 The CBOC's safety data sheets for

 chemicals are readily available to staff.

-If safety data sheets are in electronic form,
+NA If safety data sheets are in electronic form,

 the staff can demonstrate ability to access

 the electronic version without coaching.

 Employees received training on the new

 chemical label elements and safety data

 sheet format.

 Clinic managers ensure that safety

 inspections of CBOC medical equipment

 are performed in accordance with Joint

 Commission standards.

 Hand hygiene is monitored for compliance.

 Personal protective equipment is readily

 available.

 NM Areas Reviewed (continued) Findings Recommendations

 Sterile commercial supplies are not

 expired.

 The CBOC staff members minimize the

 risk of infection when storing and disposing

 of medical (infectious) waste.

 The CBOC has procedures to disinfect

 non-critical reusable medical equipment

 between patients.

 There is evidence of fire drills occurring at

 least every 12 months.

 Means of egress from the building are

 unobstructed.

 Access to fire extinguishers is

 unobstructed.

-Fire extinguishers are located in large
+NA Fire extinguishers are located in large

 rooms or are obscured from view, and the

 CBOC has signs identifying the locations

 of the fire extinguishers.

 Exit signs are visible from any direction.

 Multi-dose medication vials are not

 expired.

 All medications are secured from

 unauthorized access.

 The staff protects patient-identifiable

-information on laboratory specimens
+information on lab specimens during

-during transport.
+transport.

 Documents containing patient-identifiable

 information are not visible or unsecured.

 Adequate privacy is provided at all times.
 The women veterans' exam room is

-equipped with either an electronic or

-manual door lock.
+equipped with either an electronic or manual door lock.

 The information technology network

 room/server closet is locked.